Migrate VMware VMs to Azure (agentless)

 Provisioning for the first time

-If this is the first VM you're replicating in the project, Server Migration automatically provisions these resources, in same resource group as the project.
+If this is the first VM you're replicating in the project, the Migration and modernization tool automatically provisions these resources, in same resource group as the project.

-- Service bus: Server Migration uses the service bus to send replication orchestration messages to the appliance.
+- Service bus: The Migration and modernization tool uses the service bus to send replication orchestration messages to the appliance.

-- Gateway storage account: Server Migration uses the gateway storage account to store state information about the VMs being replicated.
+- Gateway storage account: The Migration and modernization tool uses the gateway storage account to store state information about the VMs being replicated.